ManuelZierl/fellow/README.md

 # ![Fellow](https://raw.githubusercontent.com/ManuelZierl/fellow/main/docs/assets/img/logo.svg)

 ## Project Description

 **Fellow** is a command-line AI assistant built by developers, for developers.

-Unlike most AI tools that stop at suggesting code, **Fellow** goes a step further: it executes tasks on your behalf.
-It reasons step-by-step, chooses appropriate commands from a plugin system, and performs actions like editing files, generating content, or writing tests.
-All autonomously.
+Unlike most AI tools that just suggest code, **Fellow** goes further: it *executes* tasks for you.
+It reasons step-by-step, picks commands from a plugin system, and performs actions like editing files, generating content, or writing tests — all autonomously.

-The idea for Fellow started from a simple but powerful realization: *copy-pasting between ChatGPT and your editor gets in the way of real flow.* What if the AI could access your codebase directly?
-What if it could decide *what to look at* and *what to do*—without constant human prompting?
+Fellow was born from a simple insight: *copy-pasting between ChatGPT and your editor breaks flow.* What if the AI could access your codebase directly and decide what to do?

-That's what Fellow explores.
-It uses YAML configs to define tasks, keeps a memory of its reasoning, and can be extended with your own command plugins.
-Whether you're automating repetitive dev tasks or experimenting with agentic workflows, Fellow is a lightweight but powerful sandbox for building the tools you wish existed.

-It’s still early and evolving—but it already works.
-And if you're a developer who wants more *doing* and less *prompting*, Fellow might just be the tool you've been waiting for.
+It’s a lightweight but powerful sandbox for building the tools you wish existed — and it's still evolving.
+If you're a developer who wants more *doing* and less *prompting*, Fellow might just be the tool you’ve been waiting for.

 ## Documentation